9660794-crazy/Robotics-team-2/README.md

 Our robot name is Food Fight

-Our robots purpose is to transport goods and to deliver them to people that would be able to climb sufaces and throw the goods across a short distance
+The robots purpose would be to drive on wheels while holding an object (apple, etc.) and it would be able to throw the object a short distance.